Kishore-reigns/Kishore-reigns/README.md

 ## Hi there 👋
 I'm Malarvannan M ⚡

-- 🔭 I’m a Third year B.E.Computer Science undergraduate student at Madras Institute of Technology.
+- 🔭 I’m a Final year B.E.Computer Science undergraduate student at Madras Institute of Technology.

 ## Languages and Frameworks